-Our Board met twelve times and acted by unanimous written consent eight times during 2020.
-The Audit Committee met four times and acted by unanimous written consent twice.
-The Compensation Committee met eight times and acted by unanimous written consent six times.
-The Nominating and Corporate Governance Committee met three times and did not act by unanimous written consent.
-During 2020, each Board member attended at least 75% of the meetings of the Board and of the committees of the Board on which he or she served, in each case, to the extent appointed as a Board member at the relevant time of each meeting, except for Mr. Nelsen, who attended 73% of the board of directors meetings held in 2020.
-We encourage all of our directors and nominees for director to attend our annual meeting of stockholders; however, attendance is not mandatory.
+Our Board met eight times and acted by unanimous written consent nine times during 2021.
+The Audit Committee met four times and acted by unanimous written consent once.
+The Compensation Committee met six times and acted by unanimous written consent 19 times.
+The Nominating and Corporate Governance Committee met twice and did not act by unanimous written consent.
+During 2021, each Board member attended at least 75% of the meetings of the Board and of the committees of the Board on which he or she served, in each case, to the extent appointed as a Board member at the relevant time of each meeting.
 We encourage all of our directors and nominees for director to attend our annual meeting of stockholders; however, attendance is not mandatory.